Mistakes, I’ve made a few. Sorry Frank, but I made those mistakes doing things my way and not the right way.

-If you saw me you’d be able to see my chiseled abs and bulging muscles.
-Okay, so the bulges are not in my biceps and the chiseled looks have faded into my memory where they remained exaggerated to this day.
-After all I am a story teller.
+If you saw me, you’d be able to see my chiselled abs and bulging muscles.
+Okay, so the bulges are not in my biceps and the chiselled looks have faded into my memory, where they remained exaggerated to this day.
+After all, I am a storyteller.

 At one time I was a ranked tennis player…but only on those hot summer days.

 Yet I made mistakes.
 Yup, I admit that I was not perfect in either my game or my life.

 During a tennis match one day, I was having trouble putting the spare ball in my pocket.
 You see in tennis for some reason players stash a spare ball in their shorts.
 Weird.
 When I played hockey, I was never allowed to carry an extra puck.
 The same happened when I played football.
 The refs would get really mad if you had your own ball.

 This one day I tried to stuff a ball into my pocket and realized I had my shorts on backwards!
 Rather than keep it quiet, I shouted to my opponent “Hey!
 I got my shorts on backwards!”

 But that was nothing compared to what happened when I played co-ed squash.
 I arrived late at the court and went into the locker room and hurried to change my clothes.
 The woman I was playing against was on the court warming up, and I slipped on my shoes and grabbed my racquet, and ran out the door.
 Just as I was leaving the locker room, I noticed a draft in a place drafts don’t usually go.
 I looked down, and I forgot to put on my shorts!